jmrichardson/tuneta/README.md

                    trials=30  # Number of optimization trials per indicator per range )

-    # Take 10 tuned indicators, and select the 3 least correlated with each other
+    # Take top 10 tuned indicators, and select the 3 least correlated with each other
     indicators.prune(top=3, studies=2)

     # Add indicators to X_train